JanJon5000/chess/README.md

 # chess
-the game based on a really old idea - done with puthon pygame framewok
+the game based on a really old idea - done with python pygame framewok